StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 As discussed in the previous section, a major limitation of Ring Attention is the extensive amount of peer-to-peer (P2P) communication required, which becomes problematic in environments with weak connections between computing nodes.
 We enhance the ring sequence parallelism by introducing an additional dimension.
-This is achieved by duplicating the queries, keys, and values, thus dividing the communication tasks and distributing them within each team.
-This segmentation markedly improves computational efficiency and scalability.

-We will now go through the specifics of the WallFacer Parallelism and provide a theoretical analysis demonstrating its advantages over Ring Attention.
+The fundamental idea of StarTrail is akin to a divide-and-conquer strategy.
+During attention, each token must compute its attention score with every other token in the sequence.
+While Ring Attention passes keys and values along a ring of $P$ GPUs over $P-1$ iterations, our approach introduces the concept of a \textbf{team}.
+In this setting, each team member interacts only with a designated portion of the overall sequence, and the results are later aggregated using collective communication.
+Thus, StarTrail can be devided into three phases: \textbf{preprocessing}, \textbf{ring-phase}, and \textbf{postprocessing}.